 Innovation Destination Hartford toured Cold Creek Brewery in Ellington, CT and met Founder Jamie Boucher, Derek Evans, who was running operations for the brewing, and Master Brewer Sean Piel.

-IDH: Cold Creek Brewery opened the last week of August 2015.
+INNOVATION DESTINATION HARTFORD: Cold Creek Brewery opened the last week of August 2015.
 It’s now January.
 How did the brewery come to be?

-BOUCHER: About a year and a half ago and I had the idea for a business.
+JAMIE BOUCHER: About a year and a half ago and I had the idea for a business.
 I had been doing some brewing with Derek and his father.
 Everyone loved the beer.
 I had the time and resources to be able to make the business out of it, so we decided to go for it.

 IDH: So was there a major “aha” moment?

-EVANS: My “a-ha moment” was very early on, standing around with my dad and Jamie saying, we should open up a brewery.
+DEREK EVANS: My “a-ha moment” was very early on, standing around with my dad and Jamie saying, we should open up a brewery.

-BOUCHER: There have been a few “a-hah moments.”
+JAMIE: There have been a few “a-hah moments.”
 Derek’s moment is as vivid for me as it was for him.
 I would have to add the day we had the equipment delivered and moved into place.
 It was that day when Derek, Sean, Phil, and my father (Ron) were all here and we were watching the equipment move into place.
 It was then that what we had was “recognizable” as our brewery.
 There was a lot of satisfaction that day and smiles from ear to ear on our staff.
 It just felt good.

 IDH: Why the Ellington location?

-BOUCHER: I’m a resident here in Ellington.
+JAMIE: I’m a resident here in Ellington.

-EVANS: Right, and we figured out that we had a good market here.
+DEREK: Right, and we figured out that we had a good market here.
 We’ve had great feedback and good support from customers who live in town—and from the town itself.
 The town of Ellington has been nothing but helpful.
 Everything from the economic committee, the Chamber of Commerce, the Town Council, and the Town Planning Office has been very supportive.
 It’s nice to have the community behind us.

-BOUCHER: Derek is spot on about the town and local support.
+JAMIE: Derek is spot on about the town and local support.
 However, more intrinsic is the weekly help we get from our staff and volunteers.
 When you start a new enterprise such as this, everyone has to be on the same page and you need good help.
 That is where the dedicated support from Bernie and Diane Evans and my family, including my father, my wife Kelly, and her sister Sue have been extraordinary.
 The buy-in of our staff and volunteers—in addition to working the long hours that are needed to make a startup succeed—has made all the difference for Cold Creek Brewery.

 IDH: How did you find the space?

-EVANS: When we got the building in the winter of 2015 it was completely empty.
+DEREK: When we got the building in the winter of 2015 it was completely empty.
 We had been looking for a commercial industrial space.
 This whole industrial park is owned by an Ellington resident we’ve known for a long time.
 When Jamie and I walked in and saw the space, we knew.
 It was perfect.
 The space is two 2000 ft.² side-by-side.
 It was exactly what we’d been looking for.

 Jamie did a ton of legwork working with architect engineer try to get planning and zoning in the town to allow a brewery in an industrial space and to get all the plans approved.